 Everybody loves plugins.
-With plugins, users can add new functionalities to their website without the help of a developer.
-And developers can write and distribute their own plugins without ever touching or changing the core code of a software.
+With plugins, users can add new functionality to their website without the help of a developer, and developers can write and distribute their own plugins without ever touching or changing the core code of thheir software.
 Plugins are a great and widespread concept, so we introduced a plugin-system for TYPEMILL with version 1.1.0.

 What Plugins Can Do